Create Your Own Offer That Converts! Click Here! >>

 There are what are considered the best ad networks for advertisers...
 We do a lot of advertising nowadays!

-If you want to learn how to sell your own stuff, we wrote an entire book about it.
+If you want to learn how to sell your stuff, we wrote an entire book about it.

 What Are Ad Networks?

-For all intents and purposes, ad networks are the collective watering holes of Internet commerce...
+Ad networks are the collective watering holes of Internet commerce...
 Inside an ad network, you'll have an advertiser and a publisher.

 If you're familiar with a lot of our other work, our Axis CRM Project called Triggers, you know that we talk a LOT about being on the advertising side...
 You know, getting traffic...